pepaaran/python_proj_template/README.md

 workflow, so make sure that your environment file stays up to date with the packages (and versions) used in your project.

+To work with PyTorch and train models on a GPU, make sure that your CUDA drivers are compatible with the `pytorch` version.
+Check how to install `pytorch` [here](https://pytorch.org/).

 NOTE: If you need to use a package that is unavailable via conda, install it with pip after you've created the conda environment.
 Do not play with conda again or you risk breaking your environment.
 Always write in the README.md of your repository in detail how to reproduce your environment, step by step.